Tsawwassen/hme/README.md

 - - When i tried my test file, the results were getting undefined
 - - Need to get that working again
 - - Remove 'Not Yet Implemented' tools
-- - - Stale Order - DONE
+- - - DONE - Stale Order
-- - - V3 of inventory helper (i will keep v1 cause it's just two upload files) - DONE
+- - - DONE - V3 of inventory helper (i will keep v1 cause it's just two upload files)
-- Make a production branch and have azure watch that branch for updates
+- DONE - Make a production branch and have azure watch that branch for updates
 - - Figure I should split my working branch and what is getting hosted/used
+- - DONE Note - Used a branch called 'development' so that I don't need to change the Azure configuration.
+- - Once the app is ready to push to production, merge to main (using steps below) and push.
+Keep development branch active as a working branch

 ## Printer Preferences